Ovarian Reserve Test (AMH) - avi

 FAQ - More Frequently Asked Questions about the Test

-1. What does the Anti-Müllerian Hormone test measure?
+1. What does the Ovarian Reserve Test (AMH) measure?

-The AMH test measures the level of the Anti-Müllerian Hormone, which provides information about a woman's egg reserve and is therefore an important indicator of fertility.
+The test measures the level of Anti-Müllerian Hormone, which provides information about the egg reserve and is therefore an important indicator of female fertility.

-The test is suitable for women who want to check their fertility, whether for family planning or to investigate unfulfilled desires for children.
+It is suitable for women who want to check their fertility – whether for family planning or to investigate unfulfilled desire for children.

 3. How does the test work?

-The test is conducted through a blood sample, which you can easily take at home.
-The sample is then sent to our laboratory, where the AMH level is determined.
+The determination is made via a blood sample, which can also be conveniently taken at home.
+The sample is then analyzed in the laboratory.

-4. What does the AMH level say about my fertility?
+4. What does the AMH level indicate about fertility?

-A high AMH level indicates a good egg reserve, while a low level may suggest reduced fertility.
-However, the value is only one of many factors and should be considered alongside other tests.
+A high level indicates a good egg reserve, while a low level may suggest reduced fertility.
+However, the AMH level is only one component and should always be interpreted in conjunction with other findings.

-The results are usually available within a few days on your personal
+The results are usually available after a few days and can be viewed digitally.

-6. Can the AMH test also be used during menopause?
+6. Can the test also be used during menopause?

 7. Is the test also useful when planning fertility treatment?

-Yes, the AMH test is often conducted before fertility treatment to assess the chances of success and to plan the treatment accordingly.
+Yes, it is often used before fertility treatment to assess the chances of success and to plan the therapy in the best possible way.

 Das sagen unsere Kunden